strimzi/proposals/050-Kafka-Node-Pools.md

 #### Virtual node pool

 To avoid two parallel implementations in the Strimzi source code, the operator will use _virtual node pool_ when the feature gate is disabled.
-It will internally (the _virtual_ node pool will not exist as a Kubernetes resource) create the a node pool based on the `Kafka` custom resource and create the resources through this node pool with the same names and configurations as before.
+It will internally (the _virtual node pool_ will not exist as a Kubernetes resource) create the a node pool based on the `Kafka` custom resource and create the resources through this node pool.
+The _virtual node pool_ will be named `kafka` which will result in the same names of the Kubernetes resources as we use today.
+And since it will copy the configuration from the `Kafka` custom resource, the configuration (e.g. resources, storage etc.) will be the same as before as well.
 This significantly simplifies the implementation and testing since the same code will be used all the time.

 ### Backwards compatibility and migration